Mistweaver Monk Rotation Guide – Legion 7.3

 trait from our artifact makes this a very powerful cooldown, used to stabilize low health targets.

 : A large, instant heal that affects all allies within 40 yards.
 It will also remove most harmful Magical, Poison, and Disease effects on targets; it shouldn't remove debuffs that could cause a wipe or are otherwise integral to a fight.

 The most important thing to remember when healing in Legion is that you're not healing the raid alone.
 Don't waste mana on healing people that can be covered with just the HoTs from yourself and other healers.
 Mana is a valuable resource that could be used later in the fight.
 If you're at a point in the fight where the healing needed is low enough where HoTs can take over, then you can deal damage to the boss, reposition yourself, or just plan out what you're going to do next, all the while regaining mana.

-on cooldown.
+on cooldown as part of the Mistweaver Monk rotation.
 It provides a steady stream of healing and its jump-on-overhealing mechanic means that even if your target gets fully healed, the HoT will just find another injured target.

 is an excellent choice to use often with

 as having more of the raid/group blanketed not only makes damage intake smoother, but also greatly increases your chance of getting an

 is your go-to spell for heavy single target healing in the Mistweaver Monk Rotation.
 If you know an ability is going to hit a certain target, then pre-cast